POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/binary-pop-syn.rst

 Creating custom steps and flow chart for the evolution of a binary 📊
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this tutorial, we show you have to import your own custom steps and flow chart for a population and in a notebook.
+In this tutorial, we show you how to import your own custom steps and flow chart for a population and in a Jupyter notebook.

 .. toctree::